agiacche/agiacche.github.io/_teaching/2024-summer-moduli.md

 location: "Les Houches, FR"
 ---

-A mini-course on the *moduli spaces of Riemann surfaces* held at the Les Houches school *Quantum Geometry (Mathematical Methods for Gravity, Gauge Theories and Non-Perturbative Physics)* in Summer 2024.
+A mini-course on the *moduli spaces of Riemann surfaces* held at the Les Houches school [Quantum Geometry](https://houches24.github.io) in Summer 2024.

 Abstract
 ------